Deathspike/npm-build-tools/README.md

 # npm-build-tools

 Cross-platform command-line tools to help use npm as a build tool.
 This collection of command-line tools was  inspired by the following blog post by Keith Cirkel: [How to Use npm as a Build Tool](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/).
-Incorporating the described approach is a little hard when aiming for cross-platform support, and this collection of tools emerged to solve the pitfalls I encountered.
+Incorporating the described approach is a hard when aiming for cross-platform support, and this collection of tools emerged to solve the pitfalls I encountered.

 ## Commands

-### nbt-clean
+### n-clean

-Cleans an entire directory.
+Cleans a directory or file.
 The effect is similar to `rm -rf`.
 Example:

-    nbt-clean www
+    n-clean www

-### nbt-concat
+### n-concat

-Concatenate the  matched files and prints the output to `stdout`.
+Concatenates the matched files and prints to `stdout`.
 Example:

-    nbt-concat --source src 'scripts/**/*.js'
+    n-concat --source src 'scripts/**/*.js'

 *Globs* are supported.
 Additional command line options:

-* `-s, --source <s>` contains the source path in which to match files.
+* `-s, --source <s>` contains the source path.

-### nbt-copy
+### n-copy

 Copies the matched files to the destination folder.
 Example:

-    nbt-copy --source src --destination www '*' 'content/**/*'
+    n-copy --source src --destination www '*' 'content/**/*'

 *Globs* are supported.
 Additional command line options:

-* `-d, --destination<s>` contains the destination path to which to copy files.
+* `-d, --destination<s>` contains the destination path.
-* `-s, --source <s>` contains the source path in which to match files.
+* `-s, --source <s>` contains the source path.

-### nbt-output
+### n-pipe

-Output `stdin` to the output file.
-Similar to `command > file`.
+Pipe `stdin` to a file.
+Similar to `> file`.
 Example:

-    nbt-output non/existent/file.dat
+    n-pipe non/existent/file.dat

-Unlike built-in commands, `nbt-output` will create directories when necessary.
+Unlike built-in commands, `n-pipe` creates directories when necessary.

+### n-run

+Executes command(s) in parallel.
+Example:

+    n-run "echo Hello world!" "echo Hello world!"

+A watcher can be created to run command(s) on a file change.
+Example:

+    n-run -w *.js "echo The file changed!"

+Glob expansions are supported with `$g[]`.
+Example:

+    n-run "jshint $g[*.js]"

+Variable expansions (from `package.json/config`) are supported with `$v[]`.
+Example:

+    n-run "n-concat $v[js-bower-dependencies]"

+Additional command line options:

+* `-s, --source <s>` contains the source path (for expand/watch).
+* `-w, --watch <s>` contains the watched files.

 ## Examples

-Concatenate dependency files and output to `www/scripts/dep.min.js`:
+Concatenate dependency files and pipe to `www/scripts/dep.min.js`:

-    nbt-concat angular.min.js bootstrap.min.js jquery.min.js | nbt-output www/scripts/dep.min.js
+    n-concat angular.min.js bootstrap.min.js jquery.min.js | n-pipe www/scripts/dep.min.js

 Copy static assets from the `src` directory to the `www` directory:

-    nbt-copy --source src --destination www '*' 'content/**/*'
+    n-copy --source src --destination www '*' 'content/**/*'

 Compiling with `browserify` to `www/scripts/apps.min.js`:

-    browserify src/scripts/app.js | nbt-output www/scripts/app.min.js
+    browserify src/scripts/app.js | n-pipe www/scripts/app.min.js

 Deleting the `www` folder:

-    nbt-clean www
+    n-clean www